When

 Safety on the water and especially at sea is something I am keen on.

-Having put a lot of time and effort into building that boat of yours, the last thing you need is an accident when she is launched.
+Having put a lot of time and effort into building that boat of yours, the last thing you need is an accident when it is launched.

 Safety is about more than boat supplies such as life jackets and the like which, can be bought in any chandlery.